 Aposematic coloration

-In the case of Zonocerus elegans, its poisonous properties are based on its favorite foods of milkweed and bitter apple.
+In the case of Zonocerus elegans, its poisonous properties are based on its favorite foods, milkweed, and bitter apple.
 The ingested toxins of these plants accumulate in the grasshopper’s body.
 When disturbed by an inexperienced predator, they will produce a frothy substance with distasteful and toxic properties.
-This concept worked for Zonocerus elegans so well, that most of them even lost completely the ability to fly and a recessive gene took over and adapted the grasshoppers accordingly.
+This concept worked for Zonocerus elegans so well that most of them lost the ability to fly, and a recessive gene took over and adapted the grasshoppers accordingly.

-This example of an insect with aposematic coloration was chosen as a reminder that many species of insects, inclusive locusts, are staple food still for many societies in Africa, but common sense has to be applied not to collect and eat conspicuously colored species.
+This example of an insect with aposematic coloration was chosen to remind us that many species of insects, including locusts, are still staple foods for many African societies.
+Still, common sense should be applied to avoid collecting and eating conspicuously colored species.

 Lessons learned about aposematic coloration

-• Conspicuously colored fish (mostly reef fish) during the cooler months of the year can be eaten.
+- Conspicuously colored fish (mostly reef fish) can be eaten during the year’s cooler months.

-• Colorful birds can also be eaten, but some studies suggest that naturally colored birds have better taste.
+- Colorful birds can also be eaten, but some studies suggest that naturally colored birds taste better.